nextcloud/all-in-one/readme.md

 #### With proprietary drivers for Nvidia :warning: BETA

 > [!WARNING]
 > This only works if the Nvidia Toolkit is installed on the host and an NVIDIA GPU is enabled!
 Make sure that it is correctly configured on the host.
+If it does not exist on your host, don't proceed as otherwise the Nextcloud container will fail to start!
+If you are unsure about this, better do not proceed with the instructions below.
 >
 > This feature is in beta.
 Since the proprietary, we haven't a lot of user using proprietary drivers, we can't guarantee the stability of this feature.
 Your feedback is welcome.